samvera/samvera.github.io/pages/samvera/1_new_start_here/formalities.md

 ---
 title: Formalities
 permalink: formalities.html
+last_updated: March 30, 2017
+keywords: ["Formalities", "CLA", "License Agreements", "Contributor License Agreement"]
+tags: getting_started
+summary: "What is a CLA and why do I need one?
+How do I join the community as a contributor?"
 folder: samvera/getting_started/
-sidebar: samvera_sidebar
-keywords: ["Formalities", "CLA", "License Agreements", "Contributor License Agreement"]
-categories: New Start Here
-last_updated: March 30, 2017
 ---
 # Formalities